Frequently Asked Questions

 How can I find out about your annual business grant competition?

-Click here to visit the grant web page.
+Visit The Halstead Grant website.
 Each year we award a business grant to a new jewelry designer starting a national company.

 I buy many of my components, is my work still considered original under the requirements for the grant?